Edinburgh-Genome-Foundry/DnaFeaturesViewer/README.rst

 Note 1: the script uses ``strand_in_label_threshold=7`` to indicate the strand with an arrow in the annotation text for every feature less than ~7 pixels in width.

-Note 2: The ``BiopythonTranslator`` class determines how the genbank information is transformed into graphical features.
+Note 2: the ``BiopythonTranslator`` class determines how the genbank information is transformed into graphical features.
 It enables to chose which categories of features to plot, the color of the different features.